 Any survey of agricultural veterinary students would almost certainly find less emotional attachment to animals than among companion animal veterinary students, and would probably find less than among the general public.
 This is simply not relevant.
 It is time to stop looking for differences and excuses, and start looking for Afro-Americans to hire and train.

 Abundant qualified talent

-Attentive readers may note that this is not the first time I have said this.
-The above editorial is adapted from an article I published initially in January 1993; much of it is word-for-word identical to an opinion column I published, alongside my review of the first edition of Shelter Medicine for Veterinarians & Staff in August 2004; alongside my review of the second edition in August 2014; and only some dates have changed since ANIMALS 24-7 posted it previously in 2016 and 2017.
+Attentive readers may note that this is not the first time ANIMALS 24-7 has said this.
+The above editorial is adapted from an article originating in January 1993.
+Much of it is word-for-word identical to an opinion column published alongside a review of the first edition of Shelter Medicine for Veterinarians & Staff in August 2004, and alongside a review of the second edition in August 2014.

 Instead, it is still time for the humane community to stop looking for differences and excuses, and start looking for black Americans to hire, train, and promote into positions of influence.
 It will never be too late.

 Please help us continue speaking truth to power: